The never-before-seen video of Carlos Mazón's arrival at Cecopio

 No hay anuncios

-Unlike the security camera footage from the Palau de la Generalitat, which was deleted a month later, the Cecopio footage was saved thanks to Alonso Fernández, head of Security and Infrastructure at the Emergency Coordination Center, as he himself testified to the investigating magistrate on Tuesday, according to sources present at the ARA news agency.
-The public employee kept the recording with the approval of the Deputy Director General of Emergencies, Jorge Suárez, who will testify before the judge this Thursday.
-The judge's request for the video stemmed from questions raised by the testimony of journalist Maribel Vilaplana.
-The journalist's account leaves open the question of whether, after lunch at El Ventorro and accompanying Vilaplana to the parking lot—as both men recounted—Mazón stopped anywhere before going to the Palau de la Generalitat.
-The distance between the parking lot and the Valencian government headquarters can be covered on foot in 10 to 15 minutes.
-He arrived at 8:28 p.m.
+Unlike the security footage from the Palau de la Generalitat, which was deleted a month later, the Cecopi footage was saved thanks to the actions of Alonso Fernández, head of Security and Infrastructure at the Emergency Coordination Center.
+As he himself testified to Judge Ruiz Tobarra this Tuesday, and as explained to ARA by sources present during his testimony, the public employee preserved the recording on his own initiative and with the approval of the Deputy Director General of Emergencies, Jorge Suárez, who will testify before the judge this Thursday.
+The judge's request for the video came as a result of the questions raised by the testimony of journalist Maribel Vilaplana.
+The journalist's account leaves open the question of whether, after lunch at El Ventorro and accompanying her to the parking lot—according to both of their accounts—Mazón stopped anywhere before going to the Palau de la Generalitat (the distance between the parking lot and the Valencian government headquarters can be covered on foot in 10 to 15 minutes); he arrived at 8:28 p.m.
 To try to clarify these doubts, the judge summoned his bodyguards and driver as witnesses and requested the recordings from the Generalitat showing the former head of the Consell's arrival at the Emergency Center, including the exact time.
-The judge argues that this evidence is "relevant" to analyzing the "decision-making process" of the former Minister of Justice and the Interior, Salomé Pradas, on the day of the tragedy.
-In this regard, it is emphasized that the President of the Generalitat has the "directive and coordinating" functions for all members of the executive, as indicated by the Provincial Court of Valencia on October 16, functions that "cannot be limited to those exercised in person, but must also extend to those exercised by telephone."
+The judge argues that this procedure is "relevant" to analyze the "decision-making process" of the former Minister of Justice and the Interior, Salomé Pradas, on the day of the tragedy.
+In this regard, it is emphasized that the figure of the President of the Generalitat has the "directive and coordinating" functions for all members of the executive, as indicated by the Provincial Court of Valencia on October 16, functions that "cannot be limited to those that could be exercised in person, but must also extend to those exercised by telephone."

 Cargando